-From the Apple Menu (top left of the screen), click About This Mac.
+From the Apple menu (found at the top-left of the screen), click About This Mac.
 Then click the System Report button.
 Once the system report window has opened, click on USB in the Hardware section of the left sidebar.

-If your computer has detected the keyboard, you’ll see “Apple Keyboard” listed under one of the USB ports.
+If your computer has detected the keyboard, you’ll see Apple Keyboard listed under one of the USB ports.
 If it’s not listed, try restarting your computer and resetting the SMC and PRAM.

-3. Turn Bluetooth off
+3. Turn Bluetooth Off

-If you need to keep Bluetooth on, you can remove the keyboard from the list by clicking on the “X” on the right side of the entry in your System Preferences > Bluetooth device list to remove it.
+If you need to keep Bluetooth on, you can remove the keyboard from the list by clicking on the X on the right side of the entry in your System Preferences > Bluetooth device list to remove it.

-Go to System Preferences > Accessibility and select “Mouse & Trackpad” from the menu on the left.
-Make sure that “Enable Mouse Keys” is unchecked.
+The same accessibility features we mentioned earlier can affect wired keyboards too.
+Go to System Preferences > Accessibility and select Mouse & Trackpad from the menu on the left.
+Make sure that Enable Mouse Keys is unchecked.

-Apple’s USB keyboards come with a USB extension cord that increases the reach of the included USB cord.
+Apple’s USB keyboards come with a USB extension cord that increases the reach of the included USB cable.
 Try plugging your keyboard into one end of this cord and the other into your computer.
 If you don’t have a USB extension cord, you can also use a USB hub.

 No one seems to know why this is so effective, but it often works!

+Keyboard Still Not Working?
 Know When to Admit Defeat